Accidents in Amusement Parks: When is Your Ride Safe?

 What to do after an Amusement Park Accidents?

 If you have been hurt due to someone else’s negligence, you must act immediately.
 Failure to do so can lead to a decreased or rejected personal injury claim.
+If you are hurt in an amusement park, you should:

 • Take photos of your injuries and talk to witnesses.